skyde/Interaction/README.md

 # Other

 I also have a trackball to the middle of my keyboard for fine mouse control, as well as a vertical mouse as a fallback when normal mouse input is required.

+in the kinesis layout folder qwerty.txt is for Windows & 1_querty.txt is for Mac.